Module Developers Guide¶

 fields to determine which attributes of the matching entity need to be included in the resource.

-Fields of a resource cannot refer to instance in the configuration model or fields of other
+Fields of a resource cannot refer to an instance in the orchestration model or fields of other

 resources.
 The resource serializers allows to map field values.
 Instead of referring directly to an

-attribute of the entity is serializes (path in std::File and path in the resource map one on one).
+attribute of the entity it serializes (path in std::File and path in the resource map one on one).